Gifts and invitations

 • Occasional;

-• Authorized by a specific policy or validated by a manager and registered in the applicable Gift Register*.
+• Authorized by a specific policy or approved by the relevant persons identified in the internal policy and registered in the applicable gift register.

 When in doubt, it is recommended to avoid giving gifts.